 While these opposites are often described in black and white terms, the relationship between them is one of interdependence and generation.
 Drawn from early Chinese observations of the cycles of night and day, the interaction of these two forces was used to explain certain functions within the body that were invisible to the human eye.
 When yin and yang become imbalanced, these functions may begin to be thrown off manifesting as hormone issues, thyroid issues, insomnia, and mood disorders.

 Much of Chinese medicine focuses on correcting the flow of qi and the balance between yin and yang to restore health.
-The balance of these "vital substances" in the body is unique to each person and is a part of why Chinese medicine is, at its very core, an individualized medicine.

 Chinese traditional herbal medicine is one of the best options to provide symptom relief and help to restore long term balance to the body.
 Although acupuncture can help with so much, the vital substances (including qi, yin, and yang) cannot be restored by needles alone.
 Chinese remedies and herbal formulas developed and refined over the past two thousand years specifically address the individual presentations of these issues.
 Austin Quan Yin offers a variety of Chinese herbal supplements sourced from companies that maintain the highest standards in terms of ingredient quality and safety.

 Cupping is an ancient alternative medicine modality that uses negative pressure and suction to move qi and reduce stagnation.
 It can help to improve your circulation, relieve inflammation, calm your nervous system, enhance relaxation, and decrease pain.
 There are many different types of cups including glass, pump, and silicone specialized to help with different issues.
 Chinese cupping therapy uses the meridian system as a way of guiding treatments.